Learnosity/learnosity-sdk-php/README.md

 ### Composer

 Using Composer is the recommended way to install the Learnosity SDK for PHP.
 In order to use the SDK with Composer, you must add "learnosity/learnosity-sdk-php" as a dependency in your project's composer.json file.
-Consider tightening your dependencies to a known version (e.g., ~5.0.0).

 ```
   {